 Josep Ildefons Suñol i Soler (Barcelona, 1927–2019), the son of Josep Suñol i Garriga and Glòria Soler Elias, was a businessman, lawyer and collector of contemporary art.
 He had a long and fruitful career as a philanthropist, both as a collector and patron of the arts, and for his contributions to social advancement and art promotion through his two foundations: the Glòria Soler Foundation and the Suñol Foundation.

 The Foundation encourages networked activity.
 Through research, creativity and the spread of knowledge, it seeks the scalability of all its initiatives so that they might benefit the greatest number of individuals.

-Both Foundations, working together, encourage public programmes and educational projects in contemporary art that are conceived for a diversity of societal groups, in dialogue with a broad range of cultural and social agents.
-Some of the most relevant educational projects include Art a la carta and Diverse Format, amongst others.
+Both Foundations, working together, encourage public programmes and educational projects in contemporary art that are conceived for a diversity of societal groups, in dialogue with a broad range of cultural and social agents and share the legacy of the Suñol Soler Collection.

 Josep Suñol Soler

 Rodrigo Navia-Osorio Vijande

 Silvia Noguer Figuerol